In the UK there’s a huge difference in wealth per person between the poorest and richest regions, compared to other countries.

 For example, the gini coefficient measures disposable income inequality on a scale from 0 to 100.
 The World Bank publishes figures on the gini coefficient of individual countries.

 A theoretical score of 100 would mean that everyone’s incomes were totally unequal, with all the money going to one household (complete inequality).
 Zero would mean everyone lived on effectively the same income (complete equality).

 Compared to the countries mentioned in the Economist graphic, the UK’s gini coefficient is fairly average.
 Incomes are more equal than in Italy, Spain and the United States (which has by far the highest income inequality).
-But the UK is less equal than Spain, Sweden and Germany (while data for South Korea is only available up to 2012).
+But the UK is less equal than France, Sweden and Germany (while data for South Korea is only available up to 2012).

 Isn't it nice to have the whole picture?